MicrosoftDocs/win32/desktop-src/SecAuthN/extended-error-information.md

 ---
-Description: Some security packages support extended error messages that allow the sides of a communication link to communicate any reasons for a failure. ms.assetid: a15c61f0-03cc-462f-b5c1-8e7f062e9523
+description: Some security packages support extended error messages that allow the sides of a communication link to communicate any reasons for a failure. ms.assetid: a15c61f0-03cc-462f-b5c1-8e7f062e9523
 title: Extended Error Information ms.topic: article